BluestarNEO/BluestarNEO.github.io/nextiva/README.md

 ###Notes
 - Lato was the provided font in the style.css file originally, so the website was created using that as the selected font.
-However, the source URLs for the fonts would not work at my location, so I brought the Lato font in through a Google fonts link in the inex.html
+However, the source URLs for the fonts would not work at my location, so I brought the Lato font in through a Google fonts link in the index.html.
+The original Lato links in style.css file have only been commented out for the time being.

 - Also CDN'd Normalize.css for baseline CSS templating on index.html